 The song is in the form of a waltz, giving the music a cast of romantic nostalgia.
 Annette’s “sweet” tone glides beautifully through the expansive melody, and the last sound we hear is the fade of that lovely voice.

-The fact that much of Annette Peacock’s work over a period of nearly forty years is hard to come by is a crime against humanity.
+The fact that much of Annette Peacock’s work over nearly forty years is hard to come by is a crime against humanity.
 Her oeuvre is expansive and diverse, and I’ve never been bored by an Annette Peacock album.
-Some are exciting, some are deep and some (like An Acrobat’s Heart) a perfect complement to a grey Sunday afternoon.
-X-Dreams is definitely one of her best, a tour de force that represents two qualities we could use in bulk during this self-destructive phase: artistic integrity and creative spontaneity.
+Some are exciting, some are deep and some (like An Acrobat’s Heart) are a perfect complement to a grey Sunday afternoon.
+X-Dreams is one of her best, a tour de force that represents two qualities we could use in bulk during this self-destructive phase: artistic integrity and creative spontaneity.